nguyenvukhang/kitty2/docs/kittens/custom.rst

 Custom kittens
 =================

-You can easily create your own kittens to extend kitty.
+You can easily create your own kittens to extend alatty.
 They are just terminal programs written in Python.
-When launching a kitten, kitty will open an overlay window over the current window and optionally pass the contents of the current window/scrollback to the kitten over its :file:`STDIN`.
+When launching a kitten, alatty will open an overlay window over the current window and optionally pass the contents of the current window/scrollback to the kitten over its :file:`STDIN`.
 The kitten can then perform whatever actions it likes, just as a normal terminal program.
-After execution of the kitten is complete, it has access to the running kitty instance so it can perform arbitrary actions such as closing windows, pasting text, etc.
+After execution of the kitten is complete, it has access to the running alatty instance so it can perform arbitrary actions such as closing windows, pasting text, etc.

 Let's see a simple example of creating a kitten.
 It will ask the user for some input and paste it into the terminal window.

-Create a file in the kitty config directory, :file:`~/.config/kitty/mykitten.py` (you might need to adjust the path to wherever the :ref:`kitty config directory
+Create a file in the alatty config directory, :file:`~/.config/alatty/mykitten.py` (you might need to adjust the path to wherever the :ref:`alatty config directory
 <confloc>` is on your machine).

 .. code-block:: python

     from typing import List
-    from kitty.boss import Boss
+    from alatty.boss import Boss

     def main(args: List[str]) -> str:
         # this is the main entry point of the kitten, it will be executed in